fastio/1store/README.md

 ## Current Roadmap

-We want to build next generation redis cluster.
+We will build the next generation of redis cluster.

 ### Short-term